Use Eclipse project containers

-If you will use the project grouping features in order to work on specific sub-sets of Eclipse projects in one workspace.
-You can use groups with Eclipse project containers, however you must include all projects in the container.
+If you use the project grouping features to work on specific subsets of Eclipse projects in one workspace.
+You can use groups with Eclipse project containers, but you must include all projects in the container.
 You cannot select specific projects from a container.

-If your teams will work on different Eclipse projects that are separate from each other; the one-to-one mapping enables organizations to choose different combinations of development projects as needed using the project grouping features.
+If your teams works on different Eclipse projects that are separate from each other; the one-to-one mapping enables organizations to choose different combinations of development projects as needed using the project grouping features.

 View project containers